Seth Leibsohn: Author

 He has co-authored several books during the course of his career.
 In 2011, with Bill Bennett, he co-authored The Fight of Our Lives, a study of America's current battle against radical Islam.
 In 2017 he and his fellow radio commentator Chris Buskirk wrote American Greatness, an analysis of how many of establishment conservatives, the Washington elite, and the mainstream media were so out of step with the 2016 Presidential election.

 Congressional run

-In September 2017, Leibsohn announced his intention to run for the congressional seat vacated by Kirsten Sinema, who was leaving her District 9 House seat to run for the U.S. Senate.
+In September 2017, Leibsohn announced his intention to run for the congressional seat vacated by Kyrsten Sinema, who was leaving her District 9 House seat to run for the U.S. Senate.
 Rick Santorum endorsed his run for Congress.
 However, after the political consulting group Leibsohn had hired to guide his candidacy had failed to collect enough signatures to appear on the ballot, Leibsohn was forced to withdraw from the race.

 Views

 Leibsohn is a staunch advocate against the legalization of marijuana.
 He headed the group "Arizonans for Responsible Drug Policy", which was instrumental in preventing the legalization of marijuana in Arizona.
 He has co-authored several articles with Bill Bennett regarding the dangers of marijuana, which got picked up in numerous newspapers including the Los Angeles Times and The Tampa Tribune.

 In January 1987, as a senior in Arcadia High School, Leibsohn was a proponent for Arizona proclaiming a holiday to commemorate Martin Luther King Jr.; in June 1987, Arizona proclaimed a "Martin Luther King Jr./Civil Rights Day", to be held coincident with the national day each January.